camunda/camunda-docs-manual/content/introduction/supported-environments.md

 Clustered or replicated databases are supported given the following conditions.
 The communication between Camunda Platform and the database cluster has to match with the corresponding non-clustered / non-replicated configuration.
 It is especially important that the configuration of the database cluster guarantees the equivalent behavior of READ-COMMITTED isolation level.

-* MariaDB Galera Cluster: Galera Cluster for MariaDB is supported with specific configuration settings and some known limitations.
-See [Details]({{< ref "/user-guide/process-engine/database/mariadb-galera-configuration.md" >}}).

 # Web Browser